 Living in Spain and looking to improve your knowledge and skills?
-This article explains how you can access free and subsidized training courses in Spain.
+This article explains how you can access free and subsidized vocational training courses in Spain.

 Government-subsidized training courses in Spain

 There are government-funded training courses in Spain available to both employees and those that are unemployed.